OlgaShldrr/flexdashboard_workshop/README.md

-# Workshop "Flexdashboard in R" on February 28, 2023
+# Workshop "Flexdashboard with R" on February 28, 2023

 Workshop materials